About Cubic Corporation

 Sales and Marketing

 About 60% of Cubic's total revenue is generated from US federal, state, and local governments.
-A scant 5% of these sales include domestic sales attributable to foreign military sales, which are sales to allied foreign governments facilitated by the US government.
+About 5% of these sales include domestic sales attributable to foreign military sales, which are sales to allied foreign governments facilitated by the US government.
 The remainder of the company's revenue is derived from foreign government agencies.

 Mergers and Acquisitions